kizu/stylobate-kizu/Readme.md

-# Styles for kizu.ru made as a Stylobate skin
+# Styles for kizu.ru as a Stylobate skin

 This is an experimental project.
 Its purpose is to test some different ways of handling Stylobate skins, docs for them and overall project structure and docs.